RiledUpCrow/Flier/docs/Effects.md

 This effect spawns a particle at player's location.
 Particles in Minecraft are generally weird to handle.

 * `particle` (**required**) is the type of [the particle](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html).
 * `amount` (**default: 0**) is the amount of particles.
 Set it to 0 to enable alternative particle mode.
-High values won't make the server lag (the client on the other side is a different story).
+High values won't make the server lag (the client is a different story though.)
 * `offset` (**default: 0**) is distance from the player in which the particles will spawn randomly.
 If it's 0 the particles will appear exactly at the player's location.
 It may have a different meaning in alternative mode.
 * `offset_x`, `offset_y` and `offset_z` (**default: 0**) is the override for particular axis offset, useful in the alternative mode, for example for setting colors.
 * `speed` (**default: 0**) is the speed of particles.
 This may have a different meaning in alternative mode.
 * `count` (**default: 1**) controls how many times the server will spawn the particle.
-This differs from `amount` because multiple particles are spawned server-side, which means very high values (like a few hundreds) spawned every tick can lag the server.
+This differs from `amount` because with this setting multiple particles are spawned server-side, which means very high values (like a few hundreds) spawned every tick can lag the server.
 Use this if you need the alternative `amount` mode but still want to spawn multiple particles.
 * `manual_offset` (**default: 0**) the same as offset, but used in server-side spawning described above.
 * `manual_offset_x`, `manual_offset_y` and `manual_offset_z` (**default: 0**) is the override for particular axis offset in server-side spawning, this time with no special meaning.